alexch/codelikethis/public/lessons/javascript/javascript_for_programmers.md

 # JavaScript Basics

-"In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders."
- - Douglas Crockford, JavaScript: The Good Parts
+"In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders." - Douglas Crockford, *JavaScript: The Good Parts*

 # Types